alecdotninja/rails_admin_redactor/README.md

-# rails-admin-redactor
+# rails_admin_redactor
-Adds the redactor edit to Rails Admin
+Adds the redactor editor to Rails Admin